Managing Overhead Part I: Intro to Construction Overhead Costs

 Running a construction business is expensive.
 From ordering materials to hiring subcontractors, there are a ton of expenses to keep track of, and if they’re not accounted for, they can quickly eat away at your profit.
 One particular expense that can easily be missed in bids is overhead costs.
 Unlike expenses that are directly tied to completing a job, think of overhead as any indirect costs that fall under the umbrella of operating your company.

 Since they’re not tied to a specific job, it’s easy to underestimate overhead costs – or forget to factor them in entirely.
-In this two-part series, we’ll look at how to identify and manage overhead so you can keep your profit goals on track.
+In this overview, we’ll look at how to identify and manage overhead so you can keep your profit goals on track.

 Your overhead costs represent all of the indirect expenses associated with running your construction company.
 Some common examples include things like: